onecompiler/tutorials/perl/sub-routine/sub-routine.md

 Sub-routine is a function which contains set of statements.
 Usually they are written when multiple calls are required to same set of statements which increases re-usuability and modularity.

 Sub-routine allows you to divide your large lines of code into smaller ones.
 Usually the division happens logically such that each function performs a specific task and is up to developer.
-You can define a sub-routine anywhere in you program.
+You can define a sub-routine anywhere in your program.
 You can also use sub-routines defined in some other programs. `use`, `do` or `require` statements are used to load sub-routines defined in other programs.

-`eval()` function is used to generate a sub-routine at run-time. `sub` is the keyword used to define a sub-routine
+* `eval()` function is used to generate a sub-routine at run-time.
+* `sub` is the keyword used to define a sub-routine

 ## How to define a sub-routine